-- Creates and maintains partnerships that are open and accessible to the public, stakeholders, and policymakers; - Improves decision-makers' and the public's understanding of transportation issues, solutions, and obstacles of the planning process; - Works with community groups to create opportunities for all citizens to learn about issues and projects under consideration that may impact their quality of life and community; - Builds and maintains a network of community leaders/volunteers or transportation advocates who have been identified as representing EJCOC; - Seeks opportunities for public comment from special populations including lowincome individuals, the elderly, people with disabilities, and minority communities that may not typically participate in the planning process; - Utilizes a variety of communication techniques, formats, and mediums in multiple languages to reach a larger audience; - Provides timely responses to concerns and comments raised by the public with follow-through to demonstrate that decision makers seriously considered public input; and - Disseminates clear, concise, and timely information to citizens, affected agencies, and interested parties.
-A list of Regional Agencies and Stakeholders is included in Appendix B.
+- Creates and maintains partnerships that are open and accessible to the public, stakeholders, and policymakers; - Improves the decision-maker's and the public's understanding of transportation issues, solutions, and obstacles in the planning process; - Works with community groups to create opportunities for all citizens to learn about issues and projects under consideration that may impact their quality of life and community; - Builds and maintains a network of community leaders, transportation advocates, and citizen representatives who have been identified as representing EJCOC; - Seeks opportunities for public comment from special populations including lowincome individuals, the elderly, people with disabilities, and minority communities that may not typically participate in the planning process; - Utilizes a variety of communication techniques, formats, and mediums in multiple languages to reach a larger audience; - Provides timely responses to concerns and comments raised by the public with follow-through to demonstrate that decision-makers seriously considered public input; and - Disseminates clear, concise, and timely information to citizens, affected agencies, and interested parties.
+A list of Regional Agencies and Stakeholders is included in Appendix A.

-The Progressive Levels of Public Involvement
+The Progressive Levels of Public Engagement

-The International Association of Public Participation has developed a Spectrum of Public Participation, which follows five successive levels of public involvement (IAP2, n.d.).
-KTMPO has adapted this Spectrum, known as the Progressive Levels of Public Involvement, to reflect our ability to measure the activities of our region.
-The use of each level of participation depends on factors such as timeline, staffing capacity, resources, and public interest.
-Each level of participation incorporates a list of tools and techniques to be used under each respective level as a means of appropriately engaging the public.
+The International Association of Public Participation has developed a Spectrum of Public Participation, which follows five successive levels of public involvement (IAP2, n.d.) which define and identify different ways to engage the public.
+KTMPO has adapted this Spectrum, known as the Progressive Levels of Public Engagement, to reflect our ability to measure the activities of our region.
+The use of each level of participation depends on a variety of factors such as planning schedule, staffing capacity, resources, and public interest.
+Each level of participation lists tools and techniques to be used under each respective level as a means of appropriately engaging the public.

-Figure 4.1 - Progressive Levels of Public Involvement: Inform, Understand, Involve, Collaborate, Empower
+Figure 4.1 - Progressive Levels of Public Engagement: Inform, Understand, Involve, Collaborate, Empower